trans-travel/trans-travel/notes/usa-general.md

 ## Immigration / Customs Enforcement

+There are unconfirmed reports as of Feb 5, 2025 that the USA may be treating transgender visa applications as [potentially fraudulent](https://www.reuters.com/world/us/trump-administration-target-transgender-women-sports-white-house-says-2025-02-05/) going forward.
+This may result in inability to obtain a visa.
+It is unknown if this would also impact ESTA.

 The United States takes border control extremely seriously.
 Some travelers have reported encountering transphobic border and/or customs officials at USA borders.